 Shelf life: Frozen milk can be kept for up to three months.
 It will likely remain consumable beyond that time but may lose some flavor.
 After thawing, you should consume the milk within a maximum of five days (less if you froze it close to its expiration date).

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Milch einfrieren: So verschwendest du keinen Tropfen mehr** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Milch einfrieren: So verschwendest du keinen Tropfen mehr** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?